Eontec/eontec.github.io/_posts/2024-01-15-Black-Guild-V8C23.md

 .......

 TL Note: I'm probably going to take up these mini novels on my patreon, I'll post them here with some delay though, so yeah.
-The stories we've all been waiting for are here, I don't really care about the Hoshino novel tho, but I'l translate it for you guys
+The stories we've all been waiting for are here, I don't really care about the Hoshino novel tho, but I'l translate it for you guys.
+First I have to find a way to buy the book